tamidesu/transaction-service/README.md

 ### Summary
 - This `README.md` file provides a comprehensive guide on how to set up, configure, and run your Transaction Service.
-- It includes instructions for building the project, configuring the database and external API, running the application, and using Docker for containerization.
+- It includes instructions for building the project, configuring the database and external API, running the application, and using Docker.
 - Ensure to adjust paths, names, and configurations according to your actual setup and project needs.